 I’ve written before about how I’m not naturally the most organized person.
 Over the years I’ve done my best to get our days into an orderly routine (despite, you know, babies and toddlers) and generally I was pretty happy with the ratio of stuff to people in our house, even if it did tend to fall apart on a daily basis around the 3 o’clock hour …

 Then more kids came along.
 And a growing business.
 And no matter how much I cleaned the clutter seemed to gain the upper hand.

 I read books and blogs, listened to podcasts, and tried new cleaning systems.
 I learned a lot from the popular decluttering book The Life Changing Magic of Tidying Up but that didn’t seem to fit my personality overall.
 (Just can’t thank my purse, sorry!)

-While I did learn some things that would help for a while, as kids grew and moved through different stages I would eventually end up back in the same (sinking) boat.
+While I did find ways to fit the KonMari method to family life, as kids grew and moved through different stages I would eventually end up back in the same (sinking) boat.

 Reluctantly, I decided organized chaos is the most we as parents can hope for and tried to make peace with it.

 But do we really have to settle?
 Are all our hopes of a clutter-free home in vain?

 While I certainly took some tips from Marie Kondo’s book, it just didn’t seem practical for a family.
 I was happy to find this book Clutter-Free Kids by decluttering expert and dad of two, Joshua Becker, and also his awesome blog Becoming Minimalist.

 Joshua’s life-defining moment happened on an ordinary day during some weekend chores (something I can relate to).